 Review business expense claims and the petty cash process, as appropriate.

 3. The first 1-3 months

-- Request an orientation at the Provincial Divisions Office, as appropriate to the position.
+Request an orientation from your engagement partner, as appropriate to the position.

 4. Onboarding your Executive Director

 In addition to the steps outlined above, ensure the Executive Director is oriented to the following:

 - History and current status of the board and individual board members.

 - Board Meeting structure, process, and schedule, and the board's expectations for the Executive Director.

 - Constitution, bylaws, and governance policies.